Buying an REO or foreclosure in Austin

 Ready to make an offer?

-Most mortgage companies have a REO department that you'll work with when buying a REO property from them.
+Most mortgage companies have an REO department that you'll work with when buying an REO property from them.
 Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
 Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know concerning the condition of the property and what their process is for taking offers.
 Since banks most commonly sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for unseen damage and cancel the offer if you find it.

-As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
-After you've submitted your offer, you can expect the bank to respond with a counter offer.
-Then it will be up to you to decide whether to accept their counter, or make another counter offer.
+- As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
+After you've submitted your offer, you can expect the bank to respond with a counteroffer.
+Then it will be up to you to decide whether to accept their counter or make another counter offer.
 Understand, you'll be working with a process that most likely involves several people at the bank, and they don't work evenings or weekends.
-It's typical for the process of offers and counter offers to take days or even weeks.
+It's typical for the process of offers and counteroffers to take days or even weeks.